elailai94/CDK-Workshop/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

 ### About
-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+This repository contains practice code to provision infrastructure on Amazon Web Services (AWS) using the AWS Cloud Development Kit (CDK) and TypeScript.
+The code is based on the materials covered in the [Typescript Workshop](https://cdkworkshop.com/20-typescript.html) course on [CDK Workshop](https://cdkworkshop.com/) by [AWS](https://github.com/aws-samples).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
+When the app is deployed, it creates an API Gateway, DynamoDB table and Lambda functions.

 ### Dependency Installation
 In a new terminal window, install the dependencies by running: